T1D going to school

 What it’s like to be a parent of a child with Type 1 Diabetes

-I think I struggle the most with other people’s perceptions that it is all quite simple.
-I mean, I understand why, I too was blissfully unaware before T1D picked us to set up camp in our lives.
-It can feel quite frustrating to try to explain to the well-meaning person that asks, “Is it stable yet?”, that no it is not, and nor will it ever be.
-The look of confusion and disbelief that you can’t be doing it right and they know ‘such-a-body’, down the road who’s child is ‘stable’.
-A strained laugh and a forced smile later, when you really just want to shake them and swap lives with them for 24 hours so they finally understand the hidden battle.
+I think I struggle the most with other people's perception that it is all quite simple.
+I mean, I understand why.
+I too was blissfully unaware before T1D picked us to set up camp in our lives.
+It can feel frustrating to try to explain to the well-meaning person who asks, "Is it stable yet?", that no, it is not, and nor will it ever be.
+The look of confusion and disbelief on their face, the inevitable mention of so-and-so down the road whose child is "stable".
+A strained laugh and a forced smile later, when really you want to shake them and swap lives for 24 hours so they finally understand the hidden battle.

 Claire